-Target Is Hiring: Harder Than Getting Into Harvard?
+Target Is Hiring: Harder Than Getting Into Yale?

 Shannon Rosales, the hiring manager for the upcoming San Francisco store, told SFGate that they're looking for a "can-do attitude."
 Jessica Stevens, a Target spokeswoman, told AOL Jobs that Target looks for "a friendly and upbeat attitude" -- typically desirable traits for a worker sometimes tasked with appeasing frazzled customers.